-The Board has appointed the Compensation Committee which is comprised of Edward Farrauto (Chair), Blayne Johnson, and Raymond Threlkeld, all of whom are independent directors within the meaning of National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101").
+The Board has appointed the Compensation Committee which is currently comprised of Edward Farrauto (Chair) and Blayne Johnson, all of whom are independent directors within the meaning of National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101").
+An additional director will be added to the Compensation Committee after the Meeting.
 The Compensation Committee is responsible for compensation issues, talent management and development, disclosure obligations, working with outside compensation consultants and corporate strategy as it relates to compensation.
-With respect to compensation issues, the mandate of the Compensation Committee provides that its responsibilities will include: (a) determining the salary and benefits of the CEO; (b) reviewing with the CEO, the compensation of the Company's officers that report to the CEO; (c) after considering recommendations of the CEO, reviewing and recommending for approval by the Board the general compensation structure and policies and programs for the Company; (d) administering the Company's LTIP and determining its use, from time to time, as a form of compensation for salaried personnel and directors; (e) after considering recommendations of the CEO, reviewing and recommending for approval by the Board all equity-based grants; (f) reviewing annually all other benefit programs for salaried personnel; (g) reviewing the adequacy and form of the compensation of directors to ensure that it reflects the responsibilities and risks involved in being an effective director, and reporting and making recommendations to the Board accordingly.
+With respect to compensation issues, the mandate of the Compensation Committee provides that its responsibilities will include: (a) determining the salary and benefits of the CEO; (b) reviewing with the CEO, the compensation of the Company's officers that report to the CEO; (c) after considering recommendations of the CEO, reviewing and recommending for approval by the Board the general compensation structure and policies and programs for the Company; (d) administering the Company's LTIP and determining its use, from time to time, as a form of compensation for salaried personnel and directors; (e) after considering recommendations of the CEO, reviewing and recommending for approval by the Board all equity-based grants; (f)

+reviewing annually all other benefit programs for salaried personnel; (g) reviewing the adequacy and form of the compensation of directors to ensure that it reflects the responsibilities and risks involved in being an effective director, and reporting and making recommendations to the Board accordingly.
 A copy of the Compensation Committee Mandate is available on the Company's website at www.calibremining.com.